jaymarichua/quant-q-a/recursion.md

 <h5>Recurrence relation</h5>

-In mathematics, a recurrence relation is an equation according to which the $n$th term of a sequence of numbers is equal to some combination of the previous terms.
+In mathematics, a recurrence relation is an equation according to which the $n$ th term of a sequence of numbers is equal to some combination of the previous terms.

 <h6>Fibonacci</h6>